-Life insurance reinsured was 60% and 61% of total life insurance in-force at December 31, 2017, and 2016, respectively.
-The reserve reductions taken for life insurance reinsured at December 31, 2017 and 2016 were \$4,447 million and \$4,550 million, respectively.
+Life insurance ceded was 48% and 60% of total life insurance in-force at December 31, 2018, and 2017, respectively.
+The reserve reductions taken for life insurance reinsured at December 31, 2018 and 2017 were \$550 million and \$4,447 million, respectively.

-The effects of reinsurance for the years ended December 31, 2017 and 2016 were as follows (in millions):
+The effects of reinsurance for the years ended December 31, 2018, 2017 and 2016 were as follows (in millions):

-2017
+2018 2017 2016

 Premiums:

-Direct \$ 13,928 \$ 13,360
+Direct \$ 12,771 \$ 13,928 \$ 13,360

-Assumed 4 4
+Assumed 5 4 4

-Ceded (616) (632)
+Ceded (541) (616) (632)

-Net premiums \$ 13,316 \$ 12,732
+Net premiums \$ 12,235 \$ 13,316 \$ 12,732

-Policyholders' benefits ceded \$ 774 \$ 715
+Policyholders' benefits ceded \$ 468 \$ 774 \$ 715

-Reinsurance recoverable \$ 207 \$ 168
+Reinsurance recoverable \$ 76 \$ 207 \$ 168

-The Company cedes 90% of the retained portion of a block of in-force life insurance business through a reinsurance agreement with New York Life using a combination of coinsurance with funds withheld for the fixed portion maintained in the general account and modified coinsurance ("MODCO") for policies in the separate accounts.
-Under both the MODCO and funds withheld treaties, the Company retains the assets held in relation to the policy reserves and separate accounts liabilities.
-An experience refund will be paid to the Company at the end of each accounting period for 100% of New York Life's profits in excess of \$5 million per year.
-Experience refunds received in 2017 and 2016 were \$71 million and \$37 million, respectively, which is reported in premiums in the accompanying Statutory Statements of Operations.
-At December 31, 2017 and 2016, the Company ceded reserves under coinsurance with funds withheld and MODCO of \$5,347 million and \$5,304 million, respectively.
+Effective April 1, 2018, the Company's coinsurance with funds withheld and modified coinsurance agreements with New York Life to cede 90% of a block of inforce life insurance business were terminated and the Company fully recaptured the risks related to the business previously reinsured under the agreements.
+The Company paid New York Life a recapture fee in the amount of \$21 million pre-tax.
+The recapture of these reinsurance agreements did not have a material impact to the Company's surplus.
+Prior to the recapture, the Company had ceded 90% of the retained portion of a block of in-force life insurance business through a reinsurance agreement with New York Life using a combination of coinsurance with funds withheld for the fixed portion maintained in the general account and modified coinsurance ("MODCO") for policies in the separate accounts.
+Under both the MODCO and funds withheld treaties, the Company retained the assets held in relation to the policy reserves and separate accounts liabilities.
+An experience refund was paid to the Company at the end of each accounting period for 100% of New York Life's profits in excess of \$5 million per year.
+Experience refunds received in 2018, 2017 and 2016 were \$3 million, \$71 million and \$37 million, respectively, which is reported in premiums in the accompanying Statutory Statements of Operations.
+At December 31, 2017 , the Company ceded reserves under coinsurance with funds withheld and MODCO of \$5,347 million.

 The Company has reinsurance agreements with New York Life Agents Reinsurance Company ("NYLARC").
-NYLARC is a life insurance company wholly-owned by NYLARC Holding Company, Inc., whose shareholders consist of New York Life's top agents who meet certain criteria and who may also be agents of the Company or NYLAZ.
+NYLARC is a life insurance company wholly-owned by NYLARC Holding Company, Inc., whose shareholders consist of New York Life's top agents who meet certain criteria and who may also be agents of the Company or NYLIFE Insurance Company of Arizona ("NYLAZ").
 NYLARC reinsures a portion of certain life insurance products sold by its shareholders.
 NYLARC's purpose is to retain high production agents, and increase the volume and quality of the business that they submit to New York Life, NYLAZ and the Company.